-Got myself a cup of apple juice with complimentary snack which is good enough for a short flight like this.
+I got myself a cup of apple juice with a complimentary snack which is good enough for a short flight like this.
 I know of certain airlines that serve only a drink and a packet of peanuts, so thumb up to the airline for that!

 What's inside the seat pocket?

 This has to be one of my best flights on this trip.
-Its opposite from what I had experience with Royal Jordanian, far better in most areas.
+It is opposite to what I had experience with Royal Jordanian, far better in most areas.
 I paid S$150 for one way trip and its value for $$.
-I heard positive review of this airline especially its new product and I am equally as impressed.
-The service and in-flight product has certainly left me with a positive impression and I highly recommend you guys out there to give this airline a try.
-I need to try the long-haul sector in the near future and hopefully the Boeing 777-300ER!
+I heard a positive review of this airline especially its new product and I am equally as impressed.
+The service and the in-flight product has certainly left me with a positive impression and I highly recommend you guys out there to give this airline a try.
+I need to try the long-haul sector soon and hopefully the Boeing 777-300ER!

 On-ground service: 8/10